-Adrienne Ross, Ph.D., P.Geo., P.Geol., Gary Methven, P.Eng., Harald Muller, FAusIMM and Carl Kottmeier, P.Eng., all of AMC are the authors responsible for the preparation of the Mineral Resource estimate and Preliminary Economic Assessment for the Juanicipio Project (as defined herein) in Zacatecas State, Mexico, which report was amended and restated on January 19, 2018 and re-titled "Juanicipio NI 43-101 Technical Report (Amended and Restated) and filed on SEDAR on January 19, 2018, which is incorporated by reference herein.
+The Mineral Resource estimate and Preliminary Economic Assessment for the Juanicipio Project (as defined herein) in Zacatecas State, Mexico, which report was amended and restated on January 19, 2018 and re-titled "Juanicipio NI 43-101 Technical Report (Amended and Restated) and filed on SEDAR on January 19, 2018, which is incorporated by reference herein, was prepared by and under the supervision of AMC and authored by Adrienne Ross, Ph.D., P.Geo., P.Geol., Gary Methven, P.Eng., Harald Muller, FAusIMM and Carl Kottmeier, P.Eng.
 This report replaced and supercedes the previously filed reports with respect to the Juanicipio Project.